 AMU Alumni of Australia was founded during the nineties and in addition to organising social events for its members, it runs a scholarship program in India funded from Australia for students with poor background giving them access to higher education.

-The event marked more than quarter century of dedicated services to education by the Alumni since its formation in 1992 and was attended by a large number of Aligarians, supporters, and their families mainly from the South Asian community.
+The event marked more than a quarter century of dedicated services to education by the Alumni since its formation in 1992 and was attended by a large number of Aligarians, supporters, and their families mainly from the South Asian community.

 The Chief Guest, Mr S K Verma, Consul, Indian consulate, Sydney during his address elaborated on the life and achievements Sir Syed Ahmad Khan and his Aligarh movement in the promotion of modern education amongst Indians.

-The keynote speaker, Professor Eileen Baldry’s address was preceded by a documentary on the University of New South Wales showcasing it as a university with great emphasis on diversity and inclusion.
+The keynote speaker, Professor Eileen Baldry’s address was preceded by a documentary on the University of New South Wales showcasing it as a university with a great emphasis on diversity and inclusion.

-Professor Baldry is a professor of Criminology in the School of Social Sciences and Deputy Vice Chancellor Inclusion and Diversity at UNSW.
+Professor Baldry is a professor of Criminology in the School of Social Sciences and Deputy Vice-Chancellor Inclusion and Diversity at UNSW.

-During her address she acknowledged being familiar with daal bhaat having spent some time in India.
+During her address, she acknowledged being familiar with daal bhaat having spent some time in India.

 Professor Baldry gave a history of UNSW that was established in 1949 with 46 students initially as a technical institution and later as a university with the intake of overseas students from its very beginning.